This site was built to teach you how to become a rat removal ninja.

 To learn how to hire the right professional and not get ripped off read this article on Rat Exterminators.

-While you are killing your rats you need to take steps to prevent more rats from taking their place.
+While you are getting rid of the rodents you need to take steps to prevent others from taking their place.

 Rats come into your home because something attracted them and they were able to access the interior.
 You need to solve BOTH of these problems.